canvasxyz/canvas/docs/index.md

 Canvas is a peer-to-peer database, like a local-first version of Firebase.

-It's a real-time database that you can use from the frontend, with the programmability of a traditional backend, and usability of a modern web database.
+Write applications from the frontend, and get the full programmability of a traditional backend, with the usability of a modern web database.

 </div>